nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 This lists out all Stock under a particular Stock Type

-Format: `list stocktype <Stock Type>`
+Format: `list stocktype <StockType>`

 eg. `list stocktype Resistor`

 ---
 ### 3.4 Managing your list of People
 People have to be added to the system before they can take loans from the inventory.
-Each person is identified by their matric number, as the inventory primarily loans out stock to students.
+Each person is identified by their matric number, as the inventory primarily loans out Stock to students.

 #### 3.4.1 Adding a Person: `add person`

-This adds a new person to keep track that will loan stock.
+This adds a new person to keep track that will loan Stock.

 Format: `add person <MatricNo> <Name>`